redux-mvc/core/src/Stories/Api/Decorators/AddCreateStore/README.md

 # addCreateStore()(module)

-Mixes the `createStore` method so that the `createContext` provider can receive the store object.
+Mixes the `createStore` method so that the `createContext` provider can create the store object.

 ## Use